I CHANGED MY MIND… I GUESS

 To Doug, that was like the green flag at Indy.
 But little did he know that Eunice promptly began to fret about her confused acquiescence.
 She had trouble sleeping for her worry, and finally asked a friend about the plan.
 Her friend told Eunice the trail idea was a mistake.
 Armed with this advice, Eunice said, she reneged.
 She claimed she told Doug that she didn’t want him around.

-“No probalo,” Doug – who had no intention at all of honoring Eunice’s ukase – allegedly said.
+“No probalo,” Doug – who had no intention at all of honoring Eunice’s change-of-heart – allegedly responded.
 Regardless of his actual intentions, Doug promised Eunice that he “would go to a different plan.”

 That different plan seems to have involved having his contractor run the bulldozers at full throttle instead of half throttle.
 By the time the diesel fumes cleared, 20 of Eunice’s trees had been ground under Caterpillar treads and the trail encroached on her land.